-You may need to add a custom Java VM path, for example, if you are using a Java virtual machine which does not have an installer and does not create registry entries (for example, Oracle's OpenJDK).
+You may need to add a custom Java VM path, for example, if you are using a Java virtual machine which does not have an installer and does not create registry entries (e.g., Oracle's OpenJDK).
 You might also want to set this path if you need to override, for whatever reason, any Java VM path detected automatically by DatabaseSpy.

 Note the following: